arunkjoyson/SEP_Assignement2/README.md

 # Q) define some Requirements which will include both functional and system requirements.

-Functional Requirement 1: Automated Web Scraping Module As an AI developer, I want an automated web scraping module that retrieves publicly available data from diverse sources so that I can efficiently collect training data easily.
+### Functional Requirement 1: Automated Web Scraping Module

+As an AI developer, I want an automated web scraping module that retrieves publicly available data from diverse sources so that I can efficiently collect training data easily.

-Assumptions:
+## Assumptions:

-•	AI Developer collect training data though Web scraping.
+- AI developers collect training data through web scraping.
-•	Web scraping is the most efficient method to gather large-scale training data.
+- Web scraping is the most efficient method to gather large-scale training data.
-•	Publicly available data can be used without legal restrictions.
+- Publicly available data can be used without legal restrictions.

-Validation:
+## Validation:

-1. How do you collect training data?
+- How do you collect training data?
-2. Ask whether the current web scraping process is manual or semi-automated. o	Follow-Up Questions:
+- Ask whether the current web scraping process is manual or semi-automated.
+  - **Follow-Up Questions:**
-	How is the current web scraping process managed?
+    - How is the current web scraping process managed?
 Is it fully manual, semi-automated, or automated?
-	What are the main challenges faced with the current process?
+    - What are the main challenges faced with the current process?

-3. Check if existing AI training workflows depend on external scraping tools. o	Follow-Up Questions:
+- Check if existing AI training workflows depend on external scraping tools.
+  - **Follow-Up Questions:**
-	Are there any specific external scraping tools currently in use?
+    - Are there any specific external scraping tools currently in use?
 If so, which ones?
-	How do these tools impact the overall AI training workflow?
+    - How do these tools impact the overall AI training workflow?

-4. Confirm compliance with data collection regulations (e.g., robots.txt, legal policies). o	Follow-Up Questions:
+- Confirm compliance with data collection regulations (e.g., robots.txt, legal policies).
+  - **Follow-Up Questions:**
-	Are there any specific legal or ethical concerns related to the data sources being scraped?
+    - Are there any specific legal or ethical concerns related to the data sources being scraped?
-	How is compliance with data collection regulations currently ensured?
+    - How is compliance with data collection regulations currently ensured?

-Preliminary Tasks:
+## Preliminary Tasks:

-•	Define the key data sources that need to be scrapped.
+- [ ] Define the key data sources that need to be scraped.
-•	Research available scraping technologies and tools.
+- [ ] Research available scraping technologies and tools.
-•	Implement a prototype to test data retrieval efficiency.
+- [ ] Implement a prototype to test data retrieval efficiency.
-•	Address potential legal and ethical concerns regarding web scraping.
+- [ ] Address potential legal and ethical concerns regarding web scraping.
-•	Evaluate the scalability of the module for high-volume data collection.
+- [ ] Evaluate the scalability of the module for high-volume data collection.

-Metrics for Success:
+## Metrics for Success:

-•	Efficiency: Time taken to scrape data from each source should be reduced by 50%.
+- **Efficiency:** Time taken to scrape data from each source should be reduced by 50%.
-•	Data Volume: Ability to retrieve at least 1GB of data per hour from multiple sources.
+- **Data Volume:** Ability to retrieve at least 1GB of data per hour from multiple sources.
-•	Error Rate: Less than 2% error rate in data retrieval.
+- **Error Rate:** Less than 2% error rate in data retrieval.
-•	Compliance: 100% adherence to legal and ethical standards.
+- **Compliance:** 100% adherence to legal and ethical standards.
-•	Scalability: Ability to handle a 100% increase in data volume without performance degradation.
+- **Scalability:** Ability to handle a 100% increase in data volume without performance degradation.

-Outcome:
+## Outcome:

-•	An automated web scraping module that efficiently retrieves training data from multiple sources while ensuring compliance with legal and ethical standards.
+- An automated web scraping module that efficiently retrieves training data from multiple sources while ensuring compliance with legal and ethical standards.